 The person's name should be printed under his or her signature if not easily legible.

 Other officials or professionals should not normally be asked to certify documents.
-Check the Yellow Pages for Justices of the Peace in your area.
+See the justiceofthepeace.org.nz/ website for a list of Justices of the Peace in your area.

-If you do not have access to anyone in the approved categories, you should contact the University Information Centre for advice
+If you do not have access to anyone in the approved categories, you should contact AskOtago for advice.